gidavies/AzureDevOps-UKGovRefArch/README.md

 <img src="images/S4_2.jpg" width="624"/>
 3. Select Empty Job (i.e. don't use a template):
 <img src="images/S4_3.jpg" width="624"/>
 4. Name the default stage and click the close button.
 This will be the first environment that you create and provision, so you might want to call this sandbox, dev, test or something similar.
-Later we'll all a production environment:
+Later we'll add another (e.g. production) environment:
 <img src="images/S4_4.jpg" width="624"/>
 5. Rename the release pipeline to something more meaningful to you e.g. UKIaaSWeb.Pipeline
 <img src="images/S4_5.jpg" width="624"/>